 Machine learning is an extensive field of study.
 Most of what is done with machine learning is tied to artificial intelligence which is why Othello seemed to be a good vessel for my research.
-It is simple enough game for me to work on, yet difficult enough to keep me working throughout the quarters.
+It is simple enough game for me to work on, yet complex enough to give the project significant depth.

 Obviously machine learning is not limited to board games.
 For example, recently at MIT, students created a small robot child with an artificial intelligence.
-The goal of the project was to implement machine learning so the robot would be able to teach itself to walk using trial and error; it ended up working very well.
+The goal of the project was to implement machine learning so the robot would be able to teach itself to walk using trial and error.

-Although this seems as if it is miles away from an Othello artificial intelligence, it is closer than one might think.
+Although the robot child seems as if it is miles away from an Othello artificial intelligence, it is closer than one might think.